harryngict/ResilientNetworkKit/README.md

 ## Testing & mocking

-- Use the `ResilientNetworkKit` protocol to inject test doubles anywhere.
-- Use the `ResilientNetworkKitMock` module (CocoaPods / SPM product) for generated mocks in unit tests.
+- Your application code talks only to the `ResilientNetworkKit` protocol – **never to `URLSession` directly**.
+This is a classic **ports & adapters** setup and keeps networking behind a single abstraction.
+- In production, you inject the concrete pipeline built by `ResilientNetworkKitBuilder`.
+In tests, you inject a fake or a type from the `ResilientNetworkKitMock` module (available as a separate SPM / CocoaPods product).
-- Metrics, interceptors and trace inspectors are all protocols, so they are easy to fake.
+- All cross-cutting components (`MetricInterceptor`, `NetworkLogTracker`, `NetworkTraceInspector`, SSL and retry/token-refresh interceptors) are protocols, so they can be replaced with lightweight fakes in unit tests.
+- Because interceptors and decorators are composable, you can write focused tests for:
+  - "no network" flows (inject a mock that returns canned responses),
+  - resilience behavior (inject a decorator and assert on retries / circuit-breaker state),
+  - observability (inject test loggers / metrics collectors).

 ---